Kepler (microarchitecture): Next Generation Streaming Multiprocessor (SMX)

+Another notable feature is that while Fermi GPUs could only be accessed by one CPU thread at a time, the HPC Kepler GPUs added multithreading support so high core count processors could open 32 connections and more easily saturate the compute capability.

 Simplified Instruction Scheduler

 Additional die space reduction and power saving was achieved by removing a complex hardware block that handled the prevention of data hazards.

 GPU Boost

 GPU Boost is a new feature which is roughly analogous to turbo boosting of a CPU.
 The GPU is always guaranteed to run at a minimum clock speed, referred to as the "base clock".
 This clock speed is set to the level which will ensure that the GPU stays within TDP specifications, even at maximum loads.
 When loads are lower, however, there is room for the clock speed to be increased without exceeding the TDP.
-In these scenarios, GPU Boost will gradually increase the clock speed in steps, until the GPU reaches a predefined power target (which is 170 W by default).
+In these scenarios, GPU Boost will gradually increase the clock speed in steps, until the GPU reaches a predefined power target of 170W by default (on the 680 card).
 By taking this approach, the GPU will ramp its clock up or down dynamically, so that it is providing the maximum amount of speed possible while remaining within TDP specifications.

 The power target, as well as the size of the clock increase steps that the GPU will take, are both adjustable via third-party utilities and provide a means of overclocking Kepler-based cards.